Toowoomba Region: Economy

 Economic growth potential in the region has been identified through retail, construction and the development of energy resources found in the Surat Basin and in food processing.
 As well as the development of the newly built Wellcamp Airport and Second Range Crossing, and proposed Inland Rail the city is set to become one of the largest logistical centres in the country as well as a major inland port.

-Population
+Demographics

 The total population recorded at each census before the foundation of the Toowoomba Region combines the population of its component entities prior to their amalgamation in 2008.
 Its population was officially recorded for the first time in the 2011 Census.

 Toowoomba Regional Library Services

 The Toowoomba Regional Council operates the following libraries: